BioPsyk/sumstat-tools/README.md

 # Step 5: Verify that sstools starts
 sstools-version

-# Step 6: Check the R installation and has all required packages
+# Step 6: Check the R installation and all required packages
 # To be done

 ```